jiali1025/Prediction_of_Molecular_Optical_Properties/README.md

 ## User Interface

+## Currently the web is under maintaince, will be back soon!!!

 We built a user interface for the project.
 The user can test the molecular optical properties through this interface.
 The models used here is the pre-trained models.

 You can visit the following link into main page：